SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 12. Notice the yellow warning message beneath the ribbon.

-	*The message alerts you to the fact that the queries have not been applied to load as model tables.*
+    >**Note**: The message alerts you to the fact that the queries have not been applied to load as model tables.

 13. On the **"There are pending changes in your queries that haven't been applied"** warning message, select **Discard Changes**.